DCMSstats/dcmsmaps/README.md

 * set `england` to `TRUE` if your map is only for England, `FALSE` for the whole UK
 * set `labels` to `FALSE` to turn map labels off
 * set `scale` to `FALSE` to turn the colour scale legend off
-* set `scale` to `TRUE` if you want the data displayed on your map to be prefixed with a £ sign, e.g., if you're plotting GVA per region.
+* set `pound` to `TRUE` if you want the data displayed on your map to be prefixed with a £ sign, e.g., if you're plotting GVA per region.
-* set `pound` to `TRUE` if you want to labels to be prefixed with a £ sign

 ### Input data